-- 4. OBJECTIVES OF THE STUDY.
+- 2. OBJECTIVES OF THE STUDY.
 Review of literature leads to the objectives of the study and statement of problem to the Formulation of the hypothesis - a.
-To understand the consumer shopping behaviour dimensions. - b.
-To measure the significance of demographic variables on shopping behaviour. - c.
-To analyze the change in shopping pattern in semin urban population of Western India. - d.
-To know the preferred shopping point. - e.
-To know the impact of organized retail on their wallet.
+To understand the consumer shopping behavior dimensions. - b.
+To measure the significance of demographic variables on shopping behavior. - c.
+To analyze the change in shopping pattern in semi urban population of Western India. - d.
+To know the preferred retail point during shopping. - e.
+To know the impact of organized retail on unplanned purchase.

-5. CONCEPTUAL FRAMEWORK OF THE TOPIC
+3. CONCEPTUAL FRAMEWORK OF THE TOPIC

 Due to the growth of middle class and upper middle class segment in Indian economy retail market is booming.
-Middle class ownership patterns and increasing disposable and dual family income is the main cause for the growth of retail industry in Indian market.
-Earlier in India traditional kirana shops were the main choice of buyers.
-Now due to socio economical changes this study is an attempt to understand the changing consumer buying behavior.
+Earlier in India Haat (weekly market) and Mela were the key shopping centre which were used by the Indian shoppers.
+Then Kirana shops came as more permanent solutions for their buying needs.
+But these were all un-organized retail.
+Now due to socio economical changes and opening up of foreign retailers (single brand) through joint venture route India witnessed the growth of organised retail from 2000 AD onwards.
+This study is an attempt to understand the changing consumer buying behavior.
 The Indian market is currently witnessing a retail boom with organized retailers offering a whole assortment of goods and services to consumers under one roof with congenital shopping ambience.
-Retail business is the largest private industry, ahead even of finance and engineering and contribute more than 10% to Indian GDP(Marketing White Book, 2009-2010).
-India is having more than 12 million retail outlet and known as country of shopkeepers.
-But as for as for as growth of organized retail is concerned, this is comparatively very low in comparison to other country.
+Retail business is the largest private industry, ahead even of finance and engineering in India and contribute more than 10% to Indian GDP (Marketing White Book, 2009-2010).
+India is having more than 12 million retail outlet.
+But as far as growth of organized retail is concerned, this is comparatively very low in comparison to other economically advanced countries.
 For instance in US share of organized retail is 85%, Taiwan 81%, Malaysia 55%, Thailand 40%, Indonesia 30%, China 20% while in India this is just 5% (Marketing White Book, 2009-2010).

 Actually, from the 1950s to 1980 Indian shoppers were used to shop at Haat, Mandis, Melas and at small family run stores kirana shops.
 After liberalization, privatization and globalization Indian government lifted the restrictions from private companies and Indian economy slowly progressed from being state-led to market friendly.

-This was the beginning of modern India.
-The growth of middle and higher middle class, growing trend of call centers and BPO, increasing number o dual income nuclear families, convenience of shopping from one place to another, reasonable pricing and a good place to pass the time fuelled the growth of supermarket, hypermarkets and concepts of organized retailing in India.
+The growth of middle and higher middle class, growing trend of call centers and Business Process Outsourcing (BPO), increasing number of dual income nuclear families, convenience of shopping from one place to another, reasonable pricing and a good place to pass the time fuelled the growth of supermarket, hypermarkets and concepts of organized retailing in India.